A Nomizu-van Est theorem in Ekedahl's derived $\ell$-adic setting: Group cohomology as a derived functor

-Let \(K'\) be a closed subgroup of a profinite topological group \(K\).
+Assume for the rest of this section that the assumption of Lemma \ref{lem:res_preserves_inj} is satisfied.
 Let \(N\) be a closed normal subgroup of \(K\).
 Denote \(N' = K' \cap N\), a closed normal subgroup of \(K'\).
 We have a morphism of composite functors

 i.e.\ a morphism of functors

 Indeed, before derivation we have an obvious morphism of functors

 By general formalism, the right derived functor of the left-hand side is isomorphic to \(\res_{K'/N'}(R\Gamma(N, -))\) because \(\res_{K'/N'}\) is exact, and the right derived functor of the right-hand side is isomorphic to \(R\Gamma(N', \res_{K'}(-))\) thanks to Lemma \ref{lem:res_preserves_inj}.